 Yes — Pìobaireachd (the great music of the Highland bagpipe, also known as ceòl mór) is introduced at Tier IV of the Ceòlmhor curriculum.
 It is the oldest and most complex form of pipe music, rooted in the Gàidhlig tradition, and is taught with full attention to its cultural and historical context.
 Pìobaireachd is among the most distinctive and demanding repertoire in any musical tradition.

-All tuition includes a welcome pack for new students, progress tracking and written feedback after every lesson, access to practice resources, a response within 24 hours to any queries between lessons, and access to Ceòlmhor's tailored student progression app (currently in development).
+All tuition includes a welcome pack for new students, progress tracking and written feedback after every lesson, access to practice resources, a response within 24 hours to any queries between lessons.

 Ceòlmhor offers three wedding packages.
 The Ceremony Piper package covers the full ceremonial role — arrival music, bridal procession, signing of the register, and recessional — at £225.
 The Reception Piper package adds drinks reception piping and photograph background music at £300.
 The Full Wedding Piper package includes the complete day from arrival to grand entrance at £350.
 An additional performance set is available at £75.
 All prices are subject to a travel surcharge of £0.50 per mile beyond the first five miles from Edinburgh city centre.